2002 NFL season

+This was the first season to feature the "Equipment NFL" logo on the Yoke of the jerseys.

+On November 10, during Week 10, a game between the Atlanta Falcons and Pittsburgh Steelers at Heinz Field ended in a 34–34 tie, the first NFL tie game since November 23, 1997, when the New York Giants and Washington Redskins ended in a 7–7 draw.
+No more games would end in a tie until 2008.

 Expansion and realignment

 With the Houston Texans joining the NFL, the teams were realigned into eight divisions: four teams in each division and four divisions in each conference.
 The league tried to maintain historical rivalries from the old alignment while organizing the teams geographically.
 Legally, three teams from the AFC Central (Cincinnati, Cleveland, and Pittsburgh) were required to be in the same division as part of any realignment proposals; this was part of the NFL's settlement with the city of Cleveland in the wake of the 1995 Cleveland Browns relocation controversy.